dominic-chang/Krang.jl/docs/src/polarization.md

 # Linear-Polarization

-## Linear Polarization of null geodesics in the Newmann-Penrose Formalism
+## Linear Polarization of null geodesics in the Newman-Penrose Formalism

-The Newmann-Penrose formalism allows the linear polarization of a null vector to be modelled with the definition of a flag plane.
+The Newman-Penrose formalism allows the linear polarization of a null vector to be modeled with the definition of a flag plane.
 Here, we provide a summarized construction.[^PR]

 Let $k^\mu$ be a null vector.